73 Cute and Creative "Elf on the Shelf" Ideas

 This required quite a bit of work.
 I bought the little lights at the dollar store, and all the green garland was cut from bigger green garland.
 I used a glue gun, because the toy house was older, but it could still be removed in the end.
 My daughter really flipped her lid when she saw this, so it made it well worth the effort.

 I used a heck of a lot of sugar cubes.
 It turned out great.
 I suggest doing this one earlier on in the month, as we used it as a display until Christmas was over.

 These three, I did separately and years apart.
 It was a definite hit on Facebook.
 From the mistletoe, to the engagement, to the wedding.
 The wedding was a little more difficult, because at this point I hadn't put wires in the elf to make it stand on its own.
-It could have been executed a little better but you get the idea, and my child just loved It!
-Below is a link that will show you how to insert wire to make your elf easier to maneuver...
+It could have been executed a little better, but you get the idea, and my child just loved it!
+Here's how to insert wire to make your elf bendable and easier to maneuver . . .